ttaomae/time-calc/README.md

 The `core` module is also a [Java](https://jdk.java.net/) project which can be built using [Maven](https://maven.apache.org/).
 It simply bundles the executable in a JAR so that it can be used by the GUI.
-Currently, this method is only supported on Windows.
 Use one of the following commands to build the executable in the same location, plus a JAR file in the `core/target` directory.
 ```bash
 # Debug build.
 $ mvn package